kooroshsajadi/smswtd/README.md

+# Smart Monitoring System for Weather and Tsunami Detection (SMSWTD)

+This project is a simple implementation of the **SMSWTD system**, modeled using **IBM Rhapsody**.
+It demonstrates the structure and behavior of the system’s components within the Rhapsody environment, showcasing their **relationships**, **communications**, and **functionalities**.

+The model serves as an illustrative example of how system code, logic, and architecture can be represented and integrated in a model-driven engineering context.
+Additional explanations, design details, and implementation notes are provided in the following sections.

-# SMSWTD – SysML Requirements Model
+## SMSWTD – SysML Requirements Model

 This repository contains the SysML requirements model for the **Smart Monitoring System for Weather and Tsunami Detection (SMSWTD)**.
-The model captures the system’s functional and non‑functional requirements following a V‑Model systems engineering approach. [file:37]
+The model captures the system’s functional and non‑functional requirements following a V‑Model systems engineering approach.

 ## Current contents

 - **Rhapsody project** for SMSWTD
   - Requirements organized under a top‑level system requirement (REQ‑001) and grouped into:
-    - **Functional requirements** (REQ‑010): data collection (REQ‑100/101–104), data processing (REQ‑200/201–204), and risk assessment & early warning (REQ‑300/301–304). [file:37]
+    - **Functional requirements** (REQ‑010): data collection (REQ‑100/101–104), data processing (REQ‑200/201–204), and risk assessment & early warning (REQ‑300/301–304).
-    - **Non‑functional requirements** (REQ‑020): quality attributes including real‑time performance, availability, accuracy, multilingual support, scalability, and security (REQ‑401–406). [file:37]
+    - **Non‑functional requirements** (REQ‑020): quality attributes including real‑time performance, availability, accuracy, multilingual support, scalability, and security (REQ‑401–406).
   - SysML requirement stereotypes for:
     - System, functional, and non‑functional requirements
     - Functional subgroups: dataCollectionReq, dataProcessingReq, riskAssessmentReq
     - Performance‑related NFRs (e.g., latency and scalability)

 - **Requirements diagrams**
-  - `REQ_Func_SMSWTD`: functional requirements hierarchy and refinement from top‑level functional requirements down to detailed behaviors. [file:37]
+  - `REQ_Func_SMSWTD`: functional requirements hierarchy and refinement from top‑level functional requirements down to detailed behaviors.
-  - `REQ_NonFunc_SMSWTD`: non‑functional requirements and their grouping under the quality requirements node. [file:37]
+  - `REQ_NonFunc_SMSWTD`: non‑functional requirements and their grouping under the quality requirements node.
   - Cross‑links (trace dependencies) from key functional requirements (e.g., real‑time updates and early warnings) to performance and other quality requirements.